Nosto/wiki-docs/apis/js-apis/common-examples/record-attributions.md

 .done()
 ```

+In the above example,
+- `vp` specifies the type of event and it corresponds to View Product
+- `7513863258337` specifies the target and it corresponds to the ID of the product that's being viewed
+- `productpage-nosto-3` specifies the reference and it corresponds to the placement that hosted the product that's being clicked
+- `7513872007393` specifies the reference source and it corresponds to the ID of element, of the current page, that contained the `ref` element, `productpage-nosto-3` in this case

-In the above example, we are recording a `View Product` event for product 7513863258337 which was clicked from the recommendation slot `productpage-nosto-3` while on another product page `7513872007393`.&#x20;
+Here we are recording a `View Product` event for product 7513863258337 which was clicked from the recommendation slot `productpage-nosto-3` while on another product page `7513872007393`

-In similar way, we will be able to send in all the Nosto supported event types that are relevant
+In similar way, we will be able to record attribution for all the event types listed under `Event Types` section of this documentation.